Large File Performance: Amazon EFS vs ObjectiveFS

 EFS (Provisioned) Provisioned throughput with General Purpose performance mode in us-east-2

-ObjectiveFS Multithreading and hpc, S3 bucket in us-east-2
+ObjectiveFS Enhanced multithreading, S3 bucket in us-east-2

 Test